 They have been said to support healthy bones, lower blood pressure, stabilize blood sugars, and maintain healthy digestion.
 They also have anti-inflammatory properties that may help to prevent disease. [source]

-Canned black beans are already cooked and are ready to be eaten straight from the can.
+Canned beans are already cooked and are ready to be eaten.
+I love them for convenience as they’re ready to be thrown into all sorts of easy recipes with black beans.
 I recommend rinsing the beans well under cold water to remove the excess salt and starch and to get rid of any metallic taste they might have picked up from the can.
 Some recipes will call for using the beans along with the liquid from the can.
 In these cases, there is no need to rinse them.

 Dried beans need to be soaked before cooking if you plan to cook them on the stovetop.
 If you’re cooking them in a pressure cooker or slow cooker, it may not be necessary to soak them first, but it will cut down on cook time.
 It is also thought that soaking the beans may alleviate some of the properties that cause gas and bloating.